Sushant0999/temprature_cli_java/README.md

 # temprature_cli_java
 This is a temprature cli app in JAVA using API.

+You can download and run api.jar in command line by using command "java -jar (file_name)" without quotes...

 To use this project first of all you have to import a json.jar to parse json in java.

 ==========IMPORTANT==========